-Once PJLA has determined that your documented laboratory management system is satisfactory, arrangements will be made for the preliminary assessment, if wanted, or if not, the accreditation assessment at your laboratory.
+Once PJLA has determined that your documented laboratory management system is satisfactory, arrangements will be made for the preliminary assessment or the initial accreditation assessment at your laboratory.
 PJLA will appoint a qualified assessment team to carry out a full assessment of your laboratory management system.
 The team will consist of a Lead Assessor, who is responsible for coordinating assessment activities, and one or more assessors, depending on the size of your laboratory.
-At least one of those team members must be experienced in your particular area of calibration or testing.
+At least one of those team members must be experienced in your area of testing.